reednel/Blog/2022-06-00-The-Psychologu-Of-Love.md

 **Limbic Resonance** is a process by which one can tune into another’s emotional state, and physiologically empathize.
 It affect us with varying degrees of subtlety.
 Consider **Mood Contagion**, for example.
 When you see some stranger laughing, it might brighten you up a little bit.
 And when your best friend or significant other is laughing, it can be hard not to laugh with them.
 The authors argue that this is part of what gives concerts and movie theaters a special feel.
 It’s not just the surround sound and the popcorn, it’s everyone in the same room sharing in an emotion together.
 [ANOTHER EXAMPLE?]

->[PULL QUOTE]
+>"A symphony of mutual exchange and internal adaptation whereby two mammals become attuned to each other’s inner states.
+It is limbic resonance that makes looking into the face of another emotionally responsive creature a multi-layered experience.
+Instead of seeing a pair of eyes as two bespeckled buttons, when we look into the ocular portals to a limbic brain our vision goes deep: the sensations multiply...When we meet the gaze of another, two nervous systems achieve a palpable and intimate apposition."

 **Limbic Regulation** is the process of changing another’s physiology and vice versa.
 There are thousands of physiological parameters, (i.e. blood pressure, immune function, oxygen, sugar, hormone levels), and the finding is that many of these systems seem to be on an open loop.
+At birth, the limbic brain is totally unregulated.
+Emotional responses are socialized, learned by watching and interacting with a parent.

 In the 40s, research was conducted on sterile nurseries--institutions for orphaned and babies and children.
-Back then, these nurseries thought it’d be a pretty sick idea to minimize contact with and between children to minimize the spread of illness.
+Back then, these nurseries thought it’d be a pretty good idea to minimize contact with and between children to minimize the spread of illness.
 The study found that children handled this way, despite having all their physical needs met, became withdrawn, weaker, and more sickly.
 At a time when the outside death rate from measles was 0.5%, the death rate for these children was 40%.
 The average death rate for all children in these institutions was 75%, and the more “sterile” the nursery, the higher the death rate.
 [GET SOURCE]

+Though we're most emotionally plastic in infancy and early childhood, we need stability and healthy connections throughout our lives.
+Positive limbic regulation is not emotional weakness or immaturity, it's physiological necessity.

 >“Because loving is reciprocal physiologic influence, it entails a deeper and more literal connection than most realize.
 Limbic regulation affords lovers the ability to modulate each other’s emotions, neurophysiology, hormonal status, immune function, sleep rhythms, and stability.
 If one leaves on a trip, the other may suffer insomnia, a delayed menstrual cycle, a cold that would have been fought off in the fortified state of togetherness.”